 March 18, 2018

-Back in 1989 I saw an anthology film called “New York Stories” in which three directors took on some aspect of life in New York City.
+Back in 1989 I saw an anthology film called “New York Stories” in which three directors took on different aspects of life in New York City.
 The only one that has stuck with me is Scorsese’s Life Lessons.
 It was the story of a middle-aged painter and his tumultuous relationship with his much younger apprentice/girl friend; it was full of drama and angst.
 What I immediately saw, before the story was a quarter told, was that this drama was what the painter needed to create.
 For his entire life, he would be wrecking the lives of the people who care about him in order to do his work.

 This is a pretty common male artist myth – and let me be clear, by artist I mean any of the arts, not just painting.
-It happens over and over again, and is part of our foundational (and false) romantic myth of the tortured artist.
+It is part of our foundational (and false) romantic myth of the tortured artist.
 We like this story because it argues that genius comes at a price, and that price is stability and happiness.
 While I sneer at the idea that to be a creative artist, and especially a truly great one, you must be a tragic figure, there is a tiny grain there worth looking at.
 You do need to be a monster.